serock/dividend-reformulater/README.md

 header and, optionally, pages with a **Mutual Fund and UIT Supplemental Information** header.
 Multiple brokerage firms use this format.

-Currently, the app can handle a consolidated 1099 PDF that has a Form 1099-DIV with non-zero data in only the following boxes:
+The app can handle a consolidated 1099 PDF that has a Form 1099-DIV with non-zero data in the following boxes only:

 * 1a - Total ordinary dividends
 * 1b - Qualified dividends